mpri-prfa/mpri-prfa.github.io/index.md

 You can also follow instructions in there to find alternative ways to install the extended level of the platform.

+> [!WARNING]
-If you are on macOS make sure to read the notes towards the end of the file: macOS will probably refuse to launch CoqIDE unless you open your system settings and explicitly allow it to run.
+> If you are on macOS make sure to read the notes towards the end of the file: macOS will probably refuse to launch CoqIDE unless you open your system settings and explicitly allow it to run.

 ### Installing directly from `opam`